Cloud-Clipboard/Cloud-Clipboard-Crypto/docs/challenge-response-design.md

 # Challenge-Response Design Proposal

-This document describes a potential design of the challenge which needs to be signed by the client to prove that it has access to the private key/clipboard key.
+This document describes a potential design of the challenge which needs to be signed by the client to prove that it has access to the private key/keyphrase.

 ## Issues with Current Design